-- Figures up to 2008/Q1 are on the 2005 base.
+- 2. Figures up to 2008/Q1 are on the 2005 base.
 Figures for "general-purpose, production and business oriented machinery" up to 2008/Q1 are those for "general machinery." - 3.
-2013/Q3 figures are based on the actual production levels in July, and the METI projection of August and September.
+2013/Q3 figures are based on the actual production levels in July and August, and the METI projection of September.
+2013/Q4 figures are based on the assumption that the production levels in November and December are the same as those of October.